ReScrap/ScrapMods/README.md

 Everything in mod folder except `README.md` will be packed in `.packed` file.
 That's it.
 Pretty simple.

-### Mod with misc
+### Mod with custom text

 ```
 ..
 ModFolder\
 |__ packed\
 |____ ...
-|__ misc\
+|__ lang\
 |____ ...
 ```

-Everything in `packed` folder will be packed in `.packed` file.
+`packed` folder is your `ModName.packed`.
+Everything in it will be packed and loaded to the game's `Mods` folder

-Everything in `misc` folder will be copied to the game folder.
-If that file is already exists, original file will be backed-up and re-installed on its place on uninstalling mod.
+`lang` folder is where yours files with custom text lines works. \
+File with custom text should be named just as file in `Scrapland\Languages\`, i.e. `English.txt`, `German.txt`, `Russan.txt` etc. \
+It should contains only new lines that you want to add.

+When mod loads script will save original text file, and it will append to it everything from all loaded mods, that have same `<Language>.txt` file.

 ## Existing mods: